 The number of cubes depends on the level of the dragon – the more artifacts or eggs you take from him, the angrier he gets.
 You can control his attacks by buying from the offer row carefully – the more cards you buy, the more get replenished, increasing the odds of a dragon symbol coming up.
 This is especially important in later stages when people are clinging to the last of their hit points.

-The end-game is interesting as well.
+The end game is interesting as well.
 The map is divided into underground and overground.
 If you die below the dividing line, you lose the game immediately.
 Contrary, dying overground qualifies you for end-game scoring, but you don’t get the bonus for coming out alive.

-When the first player escapes the dungeon, the sudden death kicks in.
+When the first player escapes the dungeon, sudden death kicks in.
 The dragon attacks every round now, with increasing intensity, leaving the remaining players only a few rounds to get to safety.

 I believe Clank! is near perfection when it comes to board gaming design.
-Everyone, I introduced it to, enjoyed the gameplay immensely.
+Everyone I introduced it to, enjoyed the gameplay immensely.
 Even players new to modern board gaming grasped the rules fairly quickly, making it an ideal family game.

 Contemplating how to spend your precious skill points is one of the most important aspects of Clank! – but also one of the most enjoyable.
-There’s plenty of variety and useful cards, there are some cards that are situational, some are a bit of a gamble, speculation, and so on.
+There’s plenty of variety and useful cards, there are some cards that are situational, some are a bit of a gamble, some speculation, and so on.
 It’s rare to find anything useless on offer and it’s easy to fall into a trap of bloating your deck when each time you shop feels like standing in front of a shelf of shiny toys.